delftopenhardware/openhardwarenl/whitepaper.md

      Maturity of Open Hardware in relation to other Open Science elements

 III.
-Overview of Open Hardware around the Internatinally and in the Netherlands
+Overview of Open Hardware around the Internationally and in the Netherlands

-    Current state of OH in the World
+    Current state of OH in the world
     Current state of open hardware in the Netherlands Strengths and weaknesses of the open hardware ecosystem Trends and future outlook

 IV.
-Examples of Open Hardware Projects in the Netherlands
+Examples of Open Hardware Projects

-    Case studies of successful open hardware projects Analysis of the impact and benefits of these projects
+    Case studies of successful open hardware projects around the world Case studies of successful open hardware projects in the Netherlands Analysis of the impact and benefits of these projects

 V. Open Hardware Community in the Netherlands